Matt Bomer: 2010–2015: Recognition

-2010 began with Bomer invited to sing with actress and Tony Award winning singer Kelli O'Hara at the Kennedy Center Honors.
+In the beginning of 2010 Bomer was invited to sing with actress and Tony Award winning singer Kelli O'Hara at the Kennedy Center Honors.
 In September 2011, Bomer starred in Dustin Lance Black's play, 8, a staged re-enactment of the federal trial that overturned California's Proposition 8.
 Bomer starred as Jeff Zarrillo.
 The production was directed by actor Joe Mantello and presented at the Eugene O'Neill Theatre in New York City.
 In March 2012, he was featured in the Wilshire Ebell Theatre production as well.

 In 2011, Bomer was cast as a 105-year-old man in Andrew Niccol's science fiction thriller film In Time, starring alongside Justin Timberlake.
 On April 10, 2012, Bomer made a guest appearance in the third season of the television series Glee, playing Blaine's older brother, Cooper Anderson, a Hollywood commercials actor who comes to Lima for a visit, and while in town gives an acting masterclass to New Directions.
-His performance on Glee received critical acclaim; critic Emily VanDerWerff of The A.V.
+His performance on Glee received critical acclaim; critic Emily St. James of The A.V.
 Club described his performance as "absolutely fantastic."
 Crystal Bell of the Huffington Post called his appearance "perfectly cast" and Bomer as one of her favorite guest stars.
-For this performance on Glee, he won a Gold Derby award in the category of Best Comedy Guest Actor.

 For his next film, Bomer starred opposite Channing Tatum in Steven Soderbergh's comedy drama Magic Mike (2012).
 He studied with a group called Hollywood Men in Los Angeles to prepare for the role.
-The film premiered as the closing film for the 2012 Los Angeles Film Festival on June 24, 2012.
-Magic Mike was a critical success and his performance was praised.
-Sara Stewart of the New York Post noted that; "Matt Bomer is also in fine form as a dancer, Ken, whose signature performance plays off his doll-like face."
-Bomer and Tatum were nominated for the MTV Movie & TV Awards at the 2013 ceremony in Best Musical Moment category.
+The film premiered as the closing film at the Los Angeles Film Festival on June 24, 2012.
+Magic Mike was a critical and commercial success and Bomer's performance was praised.
+Bomer and Tatum were nominated for 'Best Musical Moment' at the 2013 MTV Movie & TV Awards.

-Bomer made two appearances in 2013, the first as a guest performer on the NBC sitcom The New Normal, portraying the role Monty, ex-boyfriend of the protagonist of the series Bryan Collins played by Andrew Rannells.
+Bomer made two appearances in 2013.
+The first was as a guest performer on the NBC sitcom The New Normal, portraying the role of Monty, the ex-boyfriend of the protagonist of the series, Bryan Collins, played by Andrew Rannells.
 The second was to voice Superman in the direct to video Superman: Unbound, based on the 2008 comic book story "Superman: Brainiac" by Geoff Johns.
-His voiceover assured him an invitation to the Behind the Voice Actors Awards in 2013.
+His voiceover earned him an invitation to the Behind the Voice Actors Awards in 2013.